Thursday afternoon, 17 July 1997

 Friday night, 18 July 1997, AM

-GM: It’s well after bedtime and lights out that Celia feels something painfully bang into her head, jolting her awake.
+GM: It’s well after bedtime and lights out that Celia feels something painfully bang into her head.
+She’d been sleeping.
 The alarm clock’s flickering red numbers stare up from her pillowside.

 Her head really hurts.